We're Happy to Enlighten You.

 Who can use Celluma?

-Celluma is not recommended for children under 12, for pregnant or breast feeding mothers, for anyone with a history of epilepsy or over a known tumor or metastasis.
+Celluma should not be used on children under 12, or over the breast or stomach of a breast-feeding or pregnant person.
 Please refer to the User Manual for a complete list of contraindications.